chirale/sentry-virtualenv-install/README.md

 source myenvname/bin/activate
 ~~~

-A new directory containing the sentry virtualenv will be created.
+A new directory containing the sentry virtualenv will be created, all dependencies will be installed on the system and on virtualenv.
+All python 2 packages will be installed inside the virtualenv.

 - user must be sudo
 - dependencies will be auto-installed
 - virtualenv will be installed along with pip3 (virtualenv will run on Python 3 to be future-proof)